 How to find number of RAM Slots in Linux

-Random Access Memory (RAM) is an essential component of any computer system.
-It stores data that processor uses frequently to speed up processing of programs and applications.
-As number of RAM slots available on a computer determines maximum amount of RAM that can be installed, it is important to know number of RAM slots on a computer system.
-In this article, we will discuss how to find number of RAM slots in Linux.
+Random Access Memory (RAM) is an essential component of any computer system that stores data the processor uses frequently to speed up program execution.
+Since the number of RAM slots determines the maximum amount of memory that can be installed, knowing how many slots are available is crucial for planning memory upgrades.
+This article demonstrates three methods to find the number of RAM slots in Linux systems.

 sudo dmidecode --type memory